aseekatz/AnaerobeWorkshop/README.md

 In our presentation, we discussed how sequences within your samples can be taxonomically classified based on the sequence identity (phylotyping).
 Depending on the level of classification, samples may appear more or less similar to each other.
 Let's take a look at some of the samples we have previously processed in mothur.
 We will not be going over every part of the code, but a full description of the steps taken to create the files used here can be found in the [phylotyping.R](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/Rcode/phylotyping.R) file.

 First, let's take a look at the file produced by mothur from the step in taxonomic classification.
 You can do this by typing in the following commands in the console section of RStudio:
+**_NOTE:_** if you want to save your code in the .R file we created earlier, copy/paste the commands in the grey boxes here into the .R file.
+You can run the code in your console by highlighting it and selecting 'Run', or copying it into the console again.

 ```
 # read in mothur file